techno-tim/techno-tim.github.io/_tabs/sponsor.md

 - [Subscribing on Twitch](https://l.technotim.live/twitch-subscribe)
 - [Becoming a member on YouTube](https://l.technotim.live/youtube-member)

-I also make a small commission (at no cot to you) if you use one of my affiliate links below:
+I also make a small commission (at no cost to you) if you use one of my affiliate links below:

 - [Shop at Amazon](https://amzn.to/40xIvLe)
 - [Shop at Target](https://l.technotim.live/target-free-shipping)